Bacteria in Soil: A Source of New Antibiotics

 Antibiotic resistance develops due to genetic changes in bacteria.
 These changes are a natural part of a bacterium's life.
 Transfer of genes from one individual to another, mutations (alterations in genes), and transfer of genes by viruses that infect bacteria give the microbes new characteristics.
 It also means that the members of a bacterial population are not completely identical genetically.

-When a bacterial species is attacked by an antibiotic, some members of the population may survive because they have a gene (or genes) that enables them to resist the attack.
+When a bacterial population is attacked by an antibiotic, many of the bacteria may be killed.
+Some members of the population may survive because they have a gene (or genes) that enables them to resist the attack, however.
 When these resistant bacteria reproduce, some of their offspring will also have the helpful gene.
-Over time, the entire population may become resistant to the antibiotic.
+A large population of resistant organisms may eventually form.

 Antibiotic resistance is very worrying.
 If we can't find new ways to kill bacteria, some infections may become untreatable.
 Some serious diseases have already become much harder to treat.
 The search for new antibiotics made by soil bacteria is therefore very important.